 Turn right on the road, and after about 75 metres turn left to return to North Leigh Common car park.

-The Oxfordshire landscape is gentle rolling green hills and farmland which becomes hillier towards the Chilterns.
-There is a maze of small roads and footpaths so it would make a good walking and cycling holiday or short break.
+The Oxfordshire landscape consists of gently rolling green hills and farmland which becomes hillier towards the Chilterns.
+There is a maze of small roads and footpaths, making it an excellent destination for walking and cycling holidays or short breaks.

-For the less energetic there are some great things to see and do including the University City of Oxford and its history and grand buildings, Woodstock and Blenheim Palace, small Cotswold towns, and the River Thames.
+For the less energetic, Oxfordshire brims with history and wonderful places to visit: the university city of Oxford and its history and grand buildings, Woodstock and Blenheim Palace, small Cotswold towns, and the River Thames.

-If you're a Downton Abbey fan, then many of the scenes were recorded in Oxfordshire.
+If you're a Downton Abbey fan, then you might like to know that many of the scenes were filmed in Oxfordshire.
 The charming town of Bampton was used as the Downton Abbey village.